 The following items are required to complete your application:

 - Completed MSMC Undergraduate Admissions Application

-- Personal statement/essay is highly recommended but not
+- A personal statement/essay is recommended but not required.

 Is there an application due date?

 No, Mount Saint Mary College operates on a rolling admissions policy.
 Applications are accepted year-round.

 Yes, click here to view our transfer scholarships and financial aid opportunities.